pyeventsourcing/eventsourcing/README.md

 ## Installation

 Use pip to install the [stable distribution](https://pypi.org/project/eventsourcing/) from the Python Package Index.
-It is recommended to install Python packages into a Python virtual environment.
+Please note, it is recommended to install Python packages into a Python virtual environment.

     $ pip install eventsourcing